kvohra93/never-forget-app/README.md

 ## Applications
 The application consists of 4 activities as below:-
-1.	<b> Home </b> - Here, the user can view, access and modify events added earlier, modify application settings and also view a motivational quote
+1.	<b> Home </b> - Here, the user can view, access and modify events added earlier, modify application settings and also view a motivational quote.
-2.	<b>Create Reminder</b> - The user creates a new reminder of their choice by setting, day, date and time and selecting all other settings for the event
+2.	<b>Create Reminder</b> - The user creates a new reminder of their choice by setting, day, date and time and selecting all other settings for the event.
-3.	<b>View Reminder</b> - This is the landing page after user selects an activity from the home recycler view list
+3.	<b>View Reminder</b> - This is the landing page after user selects an activity from the home recycler view list.
-4.	<b>Settings </b> - Here, the user can access all the application related settings
+4.	<b>Settings </b> - Here, the user can access all the application related settings.

+Users can add multiple events and can synchronize between other android devices to get notified on any of their devices.
+Users will also be allowed to share their events with other users using our Share feature.